Subretinally injected ushstat

 Interested participants will come to the Casey Eye Institute in Portland, OR, for a screening visit that will last 2-3 days.
 If the participant is eligible, the gene therapy will be given by a surgical procedure to one eye within one month of the screening visit.

 Following surgery, subjects will have eight more visits at the Casey Eye Institute.
 Participation will last for at least one year with an option for long-term follow-up.
 Each study visit will last about 4-8 hours and will include vision function tests, dilated eye exams, and blood draws.
-For more detailed information about the risks and procedures, download the consent form here.
-For more information, please call Maureen 503-494-3795 or email.
+For more detailed information about the risks and procedures, download the Consent form

 Richard G. Weleber, MD